The Sports Card Seller's Fee Cheat Sheet: eBay, Mercari, and Consignment

 Net Profit = Sale Price - Platform Fees - Cost of Goods - Inbound Shipping - Outbound Shipping - Supplies - Grading Fees (if applicable)

 A $100 sale on eBay with $13.55 in fees, $60 cost basis, $5 outbound shipping, and $0.50 in supplies leaves you $20.95 in actual profit.
 That is a 21% margin — healthy, but only if you tracked every input.
+Run your own numbers with the free profit calculator instead of doing this math by hand.

 FAQs